Dynamic Orthogonal Matching Pursuit for Sparse Data Reconstruction: Numerical experiments

 \subsection{Comparison to some existing algorithms}

-Finally, we compare the success rates in sparse data reconstruction with DOMP and EDOMP and a few existing methods including OMP, SP CoSaMP and $ \ell_1$-minimization.
-The parameter $ \gamma=0.9$ is set in DOMP and EDOMP which are performed the same number of iterations as OMP (which is set be the sparsity level $k$ of the target data).
+Finally, we compare the reconstruction success rates of the proposed algorithms and a few existing methods including OMP, SP CoSaMP, gOMP, StOMP and $ \ell_1$-minimization.
+The parameter $ \gamma=0.9$ is still set in DOMP and EDOMP which are performed the same number of iterations as OMP and gOMP, which is set to be the sparsity level $k$ of the target signal.
+In our experiments, $N=5$ is set in gOMP, and the threshold parameter $ t_s=3$ is set in StOMP.
 CoSaMP and SP are allowed to perform a total of 500 iterations for every problem instance in this experiment.
 For accurate measurements, all algorithms use the stopping criterion (\ref{CRC}).
 For noisy measurements, however, we adopt the following criterion: In this comparison, the size of matrices is $500 \times 2000,$ and the sparsity level $k$ of the random data $ x \in \mathbb{R}^{2000} $ is ranged from 1 to 300 with stepsize 3, i.e., $ k =1, 4, 7, \dots, 299.$ For each given sparsity level, 200 random pairs of $(A,x)$ were realized and used to estimate the success rates of the algorithms for data reconstruction.
-The accurate measurements are taken as $y: =Ax$ and inaccurate measurements are taken as $ \widetilde{y}:= Ax + 0.001h,$ where $ h$ is a standard Gaussian random vector.
-When an algorithm terminates, if $x^{(p)} $ satisfies the reconstruction criterion, then a `success' is counted for the algorithm.
+All matrices $A$ are normalized.
+The accurate measurements are taken as $y: =Ax$ and inaccurate measurements are taken as $ \widetilde{y}:= Ax + 0.001h,$ where $ h$ is a normalized Gaussian random vector.
+When an algorithm terminates, if $x^{(p)} $ satisfies the reconstruction criterion, a `success' is counted for the algorithm.

 The success rates of the proposed algorithms using accurate measurements are shown in Fig. \ref{figure5}(a), and the results with inaccurate measurements are given in Fig. \ref{figure5}(b).
-One can see that the EDOMP outperforms the traditional OMP, and it performs quite similarly to SP in both noiseless and noisy cases.
-In noiseless setting, DOMP and EDOMP perform similarly and both outperform OMP, CoSaMP and $ \ell_1$-minimization.
-However, the performance of DOMP is subject to the effect of noises, and it performs comparably to $\ell_1$-minimization in noisy situations.
-One can also observe that DOMP, in noisy cases, may still perform better than OMP when the sparsity level is low (e.g., $ k/m<1/4$), but it is less successful than OMP when handling the target data with a relatively high sparsity level (e.g., $ k/m>1/4 $ in Fig. \ref{figure5}(b)).
-Overall, DOMP and EDOMP proposed in this paper are very competitive to the existing mainstream sparse data reconstruction methods.
-In particular, the EDOMP method is fast, stable and less sensitive to noises, and it is very easy to implement like CoSaMP and SP.
+One can see that in noiseless setting, DOMP and EDOMP outperform OMP, CoSaMP, gOMP and $ \ell_1$-minimization, and they perform very comparably to SP and StOMP.
+The similar results for EDOMP can be observed when the measurements are slightly inaccurate, while DOMP and gOMP are clearly subject to the effect of noises.
+In summary, EDOMP is very competitive to the existing mainstream algorithms for sparse data reconstruction.
+It is fast, stable, robust and very easy to implement like CoSaMP and SP.